Excess Flow Valves (EFV's)

 |How will an Excess Flow Valve

 Your EFV may affect your gas service if the service line is

 damaged.
 A small puncture of the service line typically

-won't trip the EFV, but rather it requires significant damage to
+won't trip the EFV, it requires significant damage to

 activate.
 There will not be any blowing gas to identify that a

 line has been damaged, but there will typically be enough gas to

 damaged service line or if you smell gas in or outside of your

 The EFV and gas meter installed at your house was sized based

 on the homes gas appliance load.
 If you add additional gas